-In general, the average age that children will start to show signs of teething is going to be between 3 months and up to 1 year old.
+Like everything in life, this will vary child to child – but generally, the average age that children will start to show signs of teething is going to be between 3 months and up to 1 year old.

 They will be able to examine your baby and put any concerns to rest, or to refer you to a pediatric dentist should the need arise.
 Most likely, everything is fine.

+For the most part, the first tooth to come through is going to be one of the bottom front teeth.
 Usually, the second tooth to come in is his little buddy tooth right next to him on the bottom jaw.
 You might notice that these teeth will start popping up like weeds after this point!